jufgutierrezgo/python-vlc-rm/README.rst

             luminous_flux=5000
                     )

 'transmitter' object is defined from seven parameters.
-The position and normal are defined by the 3D-cartesian coordinates.
-Three central wavelengths (in nanometers) are fixed as **[620, 530, 475]**, which means that the transmitter uses three color LED: red, green, and blue or RGB-LED.
+The **position** and **normal** are defined by the 3D-cartesian coordinates as a three-dimensional array.
+The **wavelengths** parameter defines the central wavelengths (in nanometers)
+of the transmitter.
+Three central wavelengths are fixed as **[620, 530, 475]**, which means that the transmitter uses three color LED: red, green, and blue or RGB-LED.
 The full width at half maximum (in nanometers) for each color LED is fixed as **[20, 30, 20]**.
-The modulation parameter defines the type of CSK modulation that can be simulated.
-Modulation parameter is 'ieee16' as default.
-The luminous_flux (in Lumens) defines the average luminous flux emmited by the transmitter.
+The **modulation** parameter defines the type of CSK modulation that can be simulated.
+The modulation parameter is 'ieee16' as default.
+The luminous_flux (in Lumens) defines the average luminous flux emitted by the transmitter.
 After defining the 'transmitter' module, the string representation of the object can be realized as follows:

 .. code-block:: python